Hi there and welcome to our firsthand Vrbo Review! On the 17th of January 2020, we started testing Vrbo.

-- First you need to chose between “Traveler Login” or “Owner Login”.
-Since we want to use for travelling, I chose “traveler login”.
+- First, you need to choose between “Traveler Login” or “Owner Login”.
+Since we want to use it for traveling, I chose “traveler login”.

 - Add your email address (or sign up with Expedia, Facebook or Google)

-- You receive an email to confirm you email address.
+- You receive an email to confirm your email address.
 Check your email and confirm.

-After this straight-forward login process, I setup my account.
+After this straight-forward login process, I set up my account.
 I uploaded a photo of mine where you can see my face.
-I added my phone number, home location and a short description about myself.
+I added my phone number, home location, and a short description of myself.

 Straight forward, yet again.

 The search is very simple as expected.
-Add your dates, destination and off you go.
+It’s a matter of one, two, three.
+Just add your dates, destination, and off you go.

 I found the filters are very cool and handy.
 For instance, I really enjoy the filter of “nearby activities” and even “virtual tour”.
 So apparently some apartments, flats, houses, villas have virtual tours of their property.